 The Seahawks will recognize breast cancer awareness at their Oct.
 2 game.
 ZTA volunteers will pass out 30,000 pink ribbons at the gates.
 During the game, the Sea Gals will use neon pink poms and will wear neon pink boots.
 The half time show will be breast cancer awareness themed and will feature the Sea Gals and eight local high school dance, drill and cheers teams using neon pink poms.
 The half time show will also include the performers creating a pink ribbon, which will be framed by local breast cancer survivors.
 The two video boards will have pink ribbons on the bottom of the screen during the entire game.

 Tampa Bay Buccaneers

-Fans attending the Redskins October 7 game will be welcomed by TANYA SNYDER hundreds of ZTA members distributing THINK-PINK! ribbons and education.
-On October 2, the Washington Redskins, Mrs. Snyder and the American Cancer Society, will host the fifth annual All Star Survivors Celebration for area women currently battling breast cancer.
+Fans attending the Redskins Oct.
+16 game will be welcomed by Tanya Snyder hundreds of ZTA members distributing Think pink ribbons and education.
+In partnership with The George Washington University Medical Faculty Associates, the GW Mammovan will be on-site prior to kickoff and through the first quarter to provide educational materials as well as tours of the mammovan for interested fans.
+On Oct.
+11, Chris and Christy Cooley, in partnership with the Washington Redskins, Mrs. Snyder and the American Cancer Society, will host the fourth annual All Star Survivors Celebration for area women currently battling breast cancer.
 The breast cancer survivors attending the event will be pampered and supported by a host of players, coaches, and their wives serving as "Team Captains."
-The "all-star survivors" will also be on-field during player introductions wearing pink New Era caps.